 COURSE FORMAT AND STRUCTURE

-The full-time residential program will consist of just over six years of study (nine months per year) and a total of one year of retreat after the conclusion of the studies.
-The study portion of the program will conclude in mid-2021.
+The full-time residential program will consist of just over seven years of study (nine months per year) and a total of one year of retreat after the conclusion of the studies.
+The study portion of the program will conclude in mid-2022.

 In addition to teachings with the geshes, students will be supported by review classes with tutors, in which they will deepen their understanding through debate and discussion of the material.
 Students’ progress is measured by a combination of written and oral exams, research projects, and presentations, and they will also receive instruction in meditation and develop the skills to guide meditations and lead retreats.